a-da/custolint/README.rst

 Instead, you just enable a tiny 1% of the checks, which is very disappointing for a decent developer.

-*You could enable those 100% check just for your changes with "custolint"*.
+*You could enable those 100% checks just for your changes with "custolint"*.

 Idea
 ----

 ..
 TODO: draw a diagram.

-Given we have a project alike custolint, where we:
+Given we have a project alike this one, where we:

 1. added a function ``custolint/generics.py:filer_output``.
 2. changed the function ``custolint/git.py:_blame``